LorenMatCan/TlalocSays/README.md

 Once you create and activate your cirtual enviroment you'll need to install the dependecies needed.
 We included a requirements.txt file so that all you need to do is use the following command:

+    - pip install requirements.txt

+Once that's done to start the server use the following command:

+    - python app.py

 ##### Starting the webpage
 You can start our react webpage with the following terminal commands